 How do we find a suitable insurance policy for our wedding?

-I’d start with your existing insurance company you work with for home and/or auto insurance.
-Give them a call, and ask if they provide wedding or event insurance.
+To start, call your existing insurance company you work with for home and/or auto insurance.
+Next, ask if they provide wedding or event insurance.
 Working with a company that you already have a relationship with will be pretty seamless.
 You may even be able to take advantage of an existing customer or loyalty discount.

 If your insurance policy does NOT provide wedding or event insurance, ask if they can refer you to a company that does.